Megan L. Oshiro

 Diligent Business Lawyer

-Megan has been exposed to the world of business law from a variety of different angles.
+Megan has been exposed to the world of compliance and business law from a variety of different angles.
 While in law school, Megan interned at Willamette's Business Law Clinic, where she helped small businesses with their legal needs and externed with the Adidas in-house counsel in Portland.
 She also worked at the Oregon Department of Justice in the Financial Fraud and Consumer Protection Section, where she learned about compliance with laws and regulations from a regulator’s perspective.

 Prior to joining Farleigh Wada Witt, Megan was a judicial clerk for the Honorable Stephen K. Bushong at the Multnomah County Circuit Court.
 While clerking, Megan gained valuable insight into the judicial system and served members of the public by helping them understand the rules and procedures of the court.